ndd21/PHYS281/docs/demo-vs-code.md

 ### Launching VS Code

-As mentioned above, _VS Code_ is contained within [Anaconda](../demo-anaconda/index.html) and can be launched from the _Anaconda Navigator_.
-Alternatively, if installed independently of _Anaconda Navigator_ it can be opened via a standard way of opening an application:
+In you have previously installed the full installation of [Anaconda](../demo-anaconda/index.html) then once _VS Code_ is installed it will appear as an application that can be launched from the _Anaconda Navigator_.
+Alternatively, it can be opened via a standard way of opening an application:

+!!! tip
+    It is recommended that you launch _VS Code_ via _Anaconda Navigator_ as it is simpler to then interact with the Python environments that Anaconda creates.

 === "Anaconda Navigator"
     * Start _Anaconda Navigator_, e.g., in Windows click on the start :fontawesome-brands-windows:
       button and find and click on the "Anaconda3 (64-bit)" menu, then click on "Anaconda Navigator (anaconda3)".
     * In the ":fontawesome-regular-home Home" tab, choose the environment you want to use by selecting it in the "Application on" dropdown menu (defaulting to `base (root)`).
     * Scroll to find the ":material-microsoft-visual-studio-code: VS Code" application panel and click the ++"Launch"++ button.
-If _VS Code_ is not installed in the environment you have selected, you will first have to click ++"Install"++ before it is available to launch.

-=== "Independent installation"
+=== "Without Anaconda"
     If you have added a _VS Code_ startup icon your taskbar or desktop you can just click on that,
     alternatively:

     === "Windows"
-        Click on the start :fontawesome-brands-windows: button and find the "Visual Studio Code" menu.
+        * Click on the start :fontawesome-brands-windows: button and find the "Visual Studio Code" menu.
-        Click on this and then "Visual Studio Code" menu item to launch it.
+        * Click on this and then "Visual Studio Code" menu item to launch it.
     === "Mac OS/Linux"
         Open a terminal and type `code`, hit ++enter++ and _VS Code_ should start.